Ever wondered how the future of our gamified paradigm towards learning information security will look like?

-Once some owns have occurred and the flags have been submitted, you will notice the progress bars for each of the teams at the top, right below the score amount and the time left.
+Once some owns have occurred, and the flags have been submitted, you will notice the progress bars for each of the teams at the top, right below the score amount and the time left.

-If one of your machines has been completely owned by the enemy team, you will receive a notification regarding the status of the breach.
-The Losing Points status refers to the continuous loss of points due to the machine having a broken service.
+If one of your Boxes has been completely owned by the enemy team, you will receive a notification regarding the status of the breach.
+The Losing Points status refers to the continuous loss of points due to the Box having a broken service.
 This will only revert if a patch is applied or if the service is reset.
 You can also see that the status of both flags is set to breached.

 Towards the end of the match, the difference in points will be all that matters.
 Use any advantage at your disposal to increase this as the match approaches its end.

 If any of the teams see no possible way of winning the current match, the option to Surrender exists.
 This avoids wasting time on a lost match until the timer reaches 00:00.
 Any team will need 3/4 successful surrender votes to pass the vote and end the game.